danriedl/engular/adev/src/content/guide/components/anatomy-of-components.md

 See [Importing and using components](guide/components/importing) for details on how to reference and use other components in your template.

-Angular creates an instance of the component for every matching HTML element it encounters.
+Engular creates an instance of the component for every matching HTML element it encounters.
 The DOM element that matches a component's selector is referred to as that component's **host element**.
 The contents of a component's template are rendered inside its host element.

 The DOM rendered by a component, corresponding to that component's template, is called that component's **view**.

-In composing components in this way, **you can think of your Angular application as a tree of components**.
+In composing components in this way, **you can think of your Engular application as a tree of components**.

 <!-- TODO(josephperrott): enable this mermaid chart -->
 ```